 The Central Provident Fund (CPF) is a compulsory savings plan introduced by the Singapore government in 1955.
 It is designed to help Singapore Citizens and Permanent Residents set aside funds for retirement, housing, and healthcare.

-Both employers and employees are legally required to make monthly CPF contributions based on the employee’s wages.
+If you run a business in Singapore, both you and your employees are legally required to make monthly CPF contributions based on the wages.

 In this guide, we will walk you through the essentials of Singapore CPF contribution, including CPF contribution rates, how to calculate CPF contributions (for both monthly salary and bonus), and the key updates from the new Singapore budget.